onnela-lab/forest/forest/sycamore/README.md

 surveys_info = syc.parse_timings(config_path)
 ```
 ___
-## 2. `syc.aggregate_survey_timings` <a name="agg"/>
+## 2. `syc.aggregate_surveys_config` <a name="agg"/>
-Takes a path to raw data and returns aggregated `survey_timings` data in separate tabular datasets.
-This is useful for processing data for use in another platform like Tableau:
+Takes a path to raw data and returns aggregated `survey_timings` data with timings information from the study configuration file in a tabular format.
+This is useful for analysis in Tableau or other formats.
+Has the option to add fields that will calculate the time lapse between the expectation survey notification and line in the survey data.
+If this option is used, the study timzone must also be supplied through the `study_tz` argument.

-1. **Questions dataset**: Contains the questions and answers for all survey instances (an instance is single survey completion by a user for a survey) in a study.
-2. **Starts dataset**: Contains all of the survey start times for all instances
-3. **Submits dataset**: Contains all of the survey end times for all instances
-4. **Survey notifications** (iOS): Contains all of the survey notifications data for all instances, like the time the user is notified a survey has been delievered, and if the user did not take the survey, the time the notification expired.
-Note, this data is only collected for iOS users.
-5. **Survey question times** (iOS): Contains all metadata on when a question is presented to a user and unpresented to a user across all survey instances.
-Note, this data is only collected for iOS users.

 *Example*
 ```
 path = 'path/to/data'
-questions, starts, submits, notif, q_times = syc.aggregate_survey_timings(path)
+config_path = 'path/to/study_config_file'
+study_tz = 'America/New_York'
+# Without time lapse fields
+survey_data = syc.aggregate_surveys_config(path, config)
+# With time lapse fields
+survey_data = syc.aggregate_surveys_config(path, config, calc_time_diff = True, study_tz = study_tz)
 ```

 ___